View dashboards that show how many individuals within Bexar County have received the COVID-19 vaccine.

 Encuentre clínicas de vacunación móviles - español

 Events: View a list of Metro Health Pop-up Vaccine Clinics or view all Pop-up Vaccine Clinic Events.

 VaccineFinder helps you find clinics, pharmacies, and other locations that offer COVID-19 vaccines in the United States.
 Find more information about the VaccineFinder platform and data.

-COVID-19 vaccine availability is limited, and appointments are required at most locations.
-COVID-19 vaccines are free and available to all adults.
+COVID-19 vaccine is widely available, and in many places no appointment is needed.
 The Pfizer vaccine can be given to people who are 12 years and older.

 Find a vaccine provider near you according to your zip code.
 Or text your Zip Code to (GETVAX) 438829 for English or VACUNA (822862) for Spanish to receive three vaccine sites to your phone within seconds